armin-reichert/easy-game/README.md

 # easy-game

-A home-grown library for programming Java 2D games and other applications using active rendering.
+A Java2D/Swing based library for programming Java 2D games and other applications using active rendering.
 Makes it easy to create and launch a game application, provides integrated window-mode/full-screen switching, polling for keyboard and mouse events, standard hooks for initializing, updating and rendering, game entities with an associated transform object, support for sprites with different animation types, asset management (images, fonts, sounds), some common widgets etc. The animation frequency ("frame rate") can be changed interactively using a dialog window.
 This allows to run each application at an arbitray frame rate and to inspect it at runtime in slow motion.

 Example applications:
 - [Pong](https://github.com/armin-reichert/pong)